Joe Biden cancels events after positive COVID test – DW – 07/18/2024

 Biden fighting for political survival

-The setback came as Adam Schiff on Wednesday became the most prominent elected Democrat publicly calling on Biden to drop out of the presidential race.
+The setback came as Adam Schiff on Wednesday became the most prominent elected Democrat to call publicly on Biden to drop out of the presidential race.

 The California congressman called on Biden to "pass the torch" and allow another Democrat to challenge Donald Trump in November.